-Lighting plays such a key role to the tone of the room that you want to pay attention to it.
-Even simple things such as the right bulbs will go a long ways.
+Lighting plays such a key role in the tone of the room that you want to pay attention to it.
+Even simple things such as the right bulbs will go a long way.

-On top of the lighting for the table itself, if your room is like mine, there is going to be various collectibles and models on display as well.
-A little well placed LED lighting can work wonders here.
-It’s my plan for my Star Wars display to put a space back drop and use addressable color change LED lights to create a cool lighting display.
+On top of the lighting for the table itself, if your room is like mine, there are going to be various collectibles and models on display as well.
+A little well-placed LED lighting can work wonders here.
+It’s my plan for my Star Wars display to put a space backdrop and use addressable color change LED lights to create a cool lighting display.

 Theming Your Gaming Space

-A great theme to the room will add the overall gaming experience.
+A great theme to the room will add to the overall gaming experience.
 If your space is multi-purpose, the theming may be more subtle and need to blend in with the other uses.
-As I love super heroes and comics I have plenty of super hero art on the walls (where there is room).
+As I love superheroes and comics I have plenty of superhero art on the walls (where there is room).
 I am even decorating the bathroom that adjoins the gaming area with a Batman theme!

 Where Do I Go Next?